jonrau1/ElectricEye/README.md

   --list-checks                   Prints a table of Auditors, Checks, and
-                                  Check descriptions to stdout - use this for -a or -c args --create-insights               Create SecurityHub insights for ElectricEye.
-                                  This only needs to be done once per Security Hub instance --list-controls                 Lists all Controls (Check Titles) for an Assessment Target, used for mapping...
-  --help                          Show this message and exit.
+                                  Check descriptions to stdout - use this for -a or -c args --create-insights               Create AWS Security Hub Insights for ElectricEye.
+This only needs to be done once per Account per Region for Security Hub --list-controls                 Lists all ElectricEye Controls (e.g. Check Titles) for an Assessment Target --help                          Show this message and exit.
 ```